hozza/dotfiles/README.md

 **How do you keep password and confidential or personal information out of a dotfiles repo when sharing it?**

 There are many ways under any unix-like os, like secret-managers and password-managers and somehow trying to get your dotfiles to reference them automatically, there are also some "skin-of-your-teeth" approaches that attempt to strip-out or obfuscate any sensitive info before it is committed to a public repo.

-_All of these sound like a lot of hassle to me._

 I simply keep my 'secrets', like login credentials, in a separate non-public non-repo under an environment var location called `$PRIVATES` which live under `~/.dotfiles_private/` - all the configs in shown in this dotfiles repo will source or refer to this location when secrets need to be spilled.
 You can just keep credentials as plain-text one-use/revocable tokens rather than passwords, and you can even encrypt and decrypt this private location using a file system mechanic at login etc.